JasperEssien2/finder-matcher-gen/docs/quickstart.markdown

 return widget.lightColor == _lightColor && widget.text == 'STOP';
 ```

+### Linting
 A common pitfall while using this annotation is passing a wrong data type (*different from the data type of the annotated property*) to the `defaultValue`.

 Fortunately, this package provides static analysis to throw an error when this kind of mistake is made.

 > **Note:** The annotation `@MatchDeclaration` can only be used on *getters*, *fields*, and *non-void methods*